secretstartups/handbook/sales/channel/channel-programs-ops/index.html.md

 ### GitLab Certified Training Partner Award Process

-The GitLab Education Services team will open an issue in the [Channels](https://gitlab.com/groups/gitlab-com/channel/-/issues) project using the Partner_Certification_Award issue template and assign the (CAM) responsible for the account to that issue.
-The CAM and the Partner Help Desk (PHD) each have tasks to complete in the issue.
-Instructions and templates are linked in the issue fto make it easy for each team member to carry out the tasks.
+The Channel Sales Manager (CSM) team will open an issue in the [Channels](https://gitlab.com/groups/gitlab-com/channel/-/issues) project using the Partner_Certification_Award issue template and assign themeselves to that issue.
+The CSM and the Partner Help Desk (PHD) each have tasks to complete in the issue.
+Instructions and templates are linked in the issue to make it easy for each team member to carry out the tasks.

 Within 7 calendar days of assignment the CAM will: